US Air Force Career Pay

 All enlisted Air Force members will receive a basic salary.
-This salary will be dependent on the amount of time the individual has served.
+US Air Force career pay will be dependent on the amount of time the individual has served.
 Starting out, a newly enlisted member can anticipate a rate of pay of approximately $1,200 each month.

 Promotions are available to enlisted personnel and are generally based on three specific criteria including rank, work performance, and time served.
 A second year member can expect to earn up to $2,400 each month.